The Business Office is responsible for the collection and the processing of funds related to student accounts

 Tuition is due prior to the first day of classes.
 Check the website for deadlines.
 It is your responsibility to be sure your account is up to date.

 We only mail statements to students at the beginning of each semester.
 All future statements are available online via Empower.

-If you have registered, your estimated charges for the semester are available through you’re my Saint Luke’s College account.
+If you have registered, your estimated charges for the semester are available through my SLC: Self Service.
 Please note that this balance may not include book charges, adds, or drops that may change your balance.

 Payments can be made online via credit card at Empower: Self Service.

 Make checks payable to Saint Luke’s College of Health Sciences and have your student number (not your S-number) indicated in the memo section.
 Checks can be dropped off in Office 252 or mailed to: